egonw/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 :reading_time_minutes: 15
 :intended_audience: bioinformatician, data_scientist, data_engineer
 :has_executable_code: nope
-:recipe_name: How to Register a Dataset with WikiData
+:recipe_name: How to Register a Dataset with Wikidata
 ````

 ## Main Objectives